gitkraken/gitlens-docs/gitlens/GL-Agents.md

 ---

-# Multi-Worktree Workflows
+## Manage Multi-Worktree Workflows

 GitLens 18 introduces multi-worktree WIP rows in the Commit Graph.

-Instead of only showing changes for the active worktree, the Graph now displays work-in-progress rows for every connected worktree.
+Instead of showing changes only for the active worktree, the Commit Graph displays work-in-progress rows for every connected worktree.

 This makes it easier to: